 My interest in variable stars came about after a childhood of loving amateur astronomy (it all began with a 2" Tasco telescope!).
 My first observations were of V BOO and U HER when the date was May 27, 1986.
 From that point onward I was hooked.
 I have since gone from visual observing to VBRI CCD work using automation and lots of home-made software.
 While I still observe LPVs, I really enjoy the quirkiness of cataclysmic variables and any star that needs more data.
 I enjoy working on long term data collection projects and especially enjoy getting my students to share my fascination of variable stars.

-For those in the area, I welcome visitors to my observatory on Friday night open houses.
+For those in the area, I welcome visitors to the Phillips Exeter Academy Observatory (Exeter, NH) on Friday night open houses, while school is in session.
 Please feel free to contact me by email or through my website.
 Those needing mentoring may also contact me at any time.
 I am all too happy to help out others to get started in this fascinating and rewarding field.